 Early in 1995, groups of business people, livestock producers, and parents began actively preparing the foundation for an exhibition venue to promote the development of local youth in agriculture.
 Interim efforts reflect the acquisition of a quality show location, ground developments, and basic expansion of organizational support.
 The sole source of revenue to operate and maintain the growth of this project has relied on private funding through donations and sponsorships from businesses and individuals in the Columbia Basin Community.

 Sponsorships: Sponsorships are the specific source of premium funding for our program.
-This reward system directly affects 250 to 300 4-H and FFA participants from Franklin, Adams, Grant, Whitman, Benton, and Walla Walla Counties, consistently, with distributed earnings to exhibitors between $20 and $50 based on premium points earned by their animal project placing and/or by their personal performance in Fitting and Showing Classes.
+This reward system directly affects 300 to 350 4-H, FFA and Grange participants from Franklin, Adams, Benton, and Walla Walla Counties, consistently, with distributed earnings to exhibitors between $20 and $50 based on premium points earned by their animal project placing and/or by their personal performance in Market and Showmanship classes.
 Each sponsor is represented by a 4’ x 4’ sign or banner displayed during the class or your support choice in addition to listings in the Show Book, Market Stock Sale Catalog, and on each exhibitor’s settlement sheet with special recognition observed at the Appreciation Barbecue following the Saturday Market Stock Sale.

 Contributions: These donations, $250 to $1000, provide the unique extras to Columbia Basin Junior Livestock Show participants – breakfast each morning, evening entertainment and the Appreciation Barbecue for exhibitors, parents, and buyers on Saturday.

-Purchase an Animal Project: Purchase a complete animal project at the Livestock Market Stock Sale for personal consumption by electing your butcher or “turn” and pay the support price difference.
+Purchase an Animal Project: Purchase a complete animal project at the Livestock Market Stock Sale for personal consumption by electing a custom butcher or “turn” and pay the support price difference.
 Growth Fund donations are used to make capital improvements to enhance the CBJLS program.
-VISIT OUR SHOW-observe youth compete and exhibit their animals, meet new people.
+VISIT OUR SHOW – observe youth compete and exhibit their animals, meet new people.